Skip to content

 Set Up RFID Reader#

-Setting up a RFID reader and integrate it into the program is an intermediate task.
-So I would not recommend it for complete beginners, and it may include some tinkering.
-Currently you can use two different types of reader:
+Setting up a GPIO RFID reader and integrating it into the program is an intermediate task.
+It is not recommended for complete beginners, and it may include some tinkering.
+As long as you use the recommended usb reader, you should be fine.
+Currently, you can use these different types of readers:

 Please Read

-Reading / Writing RFIDs while still having a interactive GUI may cause a lot of troubles.
+Reading / Writing RFIDs while still having an interactive GUI may cause a lot of trouble.
 Some reader frameworks lock themselves until the read or write is done and have no direct cancel methods.
 So even using threads only fixes the responsiveness of the app.
-Therefore, the best is if you trigger a write, finish the write.
-If you have experience with the reader + python feel free to contact me, so we can improve this feature.
+Therefore, it's best to trigger a write, finish the write.
+If you have experience with the reader + Python feel free to contact me, so we can improve this feature.

-Setting them up is described here for the MFRC522 and here for the PiicoDev.
-You only need the wiring and the installation of the libraries.
-The according code is integrated into CocktailBerry.
-After that, you select the according option in the settings dropdown for the reader.
-When using the teams function, you can then also use a rfid chip, which inserts the information (name of person) for the leaderboard.
+Setting them up is described here for the MFRC522.
+You only need the wiring and the installation of the libraries (usually they are already installed).
+The corresponding code is integrated into CocktailBerry.
+After that, you select the corresponding option in the settings dropdown for the reader.
+When using the teams function, you can then also use an RFID chip, which inserts the information (name of person) for the leaderboard.
 In addition, when going to the settings tab, the option to write a string (name) to a chip is enabled.

 Take care that you don't use any of the connected pins of the RFID reader in the CocktailBerry config for a pump or a LED.
 If you do so, remove them or replace them with another pin.
 Otherwise, the RFID will not work.
-Best is to restart the Pi afterwards and then check if the RFID is working as intended.
+It's best to restart the Pi afterwards and then check if the RFID is working as intended.
+While the USB NFC reader does not occupy any GPIO pins, it has some challenges on its own.
+You currently can't write data to the card, only reading the UID is supported.

-On different Linux systems (other than the recommended Raspbian OS), there may be differences in the look and functionality of the user interface.
-This can be dependant on the flavour of Linux, as well as the desktop variant you are using.
-I had best experience when using a LXDE/XFCE variant, for example of a Debian Linux, on a none Raspberry Pi single board computer.
-Other desktop variants may do not respect the always on top property, resulting in the taskbar show up on top the app when running the program and pop ups appear.
-Please take note that CocktailBerry will run on other systems than the Raspberry Pi OS and RPi, but may take some tweaking and testing in the settings.
-Since I probably don't own that combination of Hardware and OS, you probably need to figure out that settings by yourself.
-If you are a unexperienced user with Linux, I recommend you stick to the recommended settings on a Pi.
+On different Linux systems (other than the recommended Raspberry Pi OS), there may be differences in the look and functionality of the user interface.
+This can be dependent on the flavour of Linux, as well as the desktop variant you are using.
+I had the best experience when using a LXDE/XFCE variant, for example of a Debian Linux, on a non-Raspberry Pi single board computer.
+Other desktop variants may not respect the always on top property, resulting in the taskbar showing up on top of the app when running the program and pop ups appear.
+Please note that CocktailBerry will run on other systems than the Raspberry Pi OS and RPi, but may take some tweaking and testing in the settings.
+Since I probably don't own that combination of hardware and OS, you probably need to figure out those settings by yourself.
+If you are an inexperienced user with Linux, I recommend you stick to the recommended settings on a Pi.

 Task Bar Overlap / Push GUI#